Course: Introduction / Corrections

 A private prison is a facility owned and operated by a private company rather than the government.

-Government agencies contract these facilities to hold individuals who have been convicted of crimes, typically at the state or federal level.
-The private companies that operate these facilities are paid a per-diem or per-inmate rate to cover the costs of housing, feeding, and providing medical care for the inmates.
-Critics of private prisons argue that they are incentivized to cut costs and prioritize profits over the well-being of inmates.
-In contrast, supporters argue they can be more efficient and cost-effective than government-run facilities.
+A private prison is a correctional facility that is owned and operated by a private company rather than the government.
+These facilities are contracted by government agencies to house individuals who have been convicted of crimes, typically at the state or federal level.
+Private prison companies are paid a per-diem or per-inmate rate to cover the costs of housing, feeding, and providing medical care for the inmates.